pydata/xarray/doc/computation.rst

 ==============================

 ``DataArray`` objects are automatically align themselves ("broadcasting" in the numpy parlance) by dimension name instead of axis order.
-With xray, you do not need to transpose arrays or insert dimensions of length 1 to get array operations to work, as commonly done in numpy with :py:func:`np.reshape` or :py:const:`np.newaxis`.
+With xarray, you do not need to transpose arrays or insert dimensions of length 1 to get array operations to work, as commonly done in numpy with :py:func:`np.reshape` or :py:const:`np.newaxis`.